nettsundere/nettsundere/README.md

 ### Hi there 👋

 My name is Vladimir Kiselev, I'm a software engineer from Saint Petersburg, Russia.
-Also, I'm a father, and that's pretty much it.
+Also, I'm a husband, a father, and that's pretty much it.

 Currently working in EPAM Russia as a Senior Engineer / Team lead.